azothjs/azoth/docs/index.md

   - title: Hyper-optimized compilation
     details: Fast and small in both time and space.
 JSX is deconstructed into HTML processed by the browser and the minimal required JS execution code.
 ---

+Mandatory state management is unnecessary complexity

+Hypermedia works in alignment with the web